tceulema/Emuchron/README.md

 ## Project Emuchron
 ### What is Emuchron
-Emuchron is a lightweight [Monochron](http://www.adafruit.com/product/204) emulator for Debian Linux 10.\
+Emuchron is a lightweight [Adafruit Monochron](http://www.adafruit.com/product/204) (product discontinued) emulator for Debian Linux 10.\
 It features a test and debugging platform for Monochron clocks and high level glcd graphics functions, and a software framework for clock plugins.